python-cmd2/cmd2/README.rst

 Take note of how a regular expression is used near the end for output of the **show color** command below since colored text is currently not available for cmd2 on Windows.
-Regular expressions can be used anywhere within a transcript file simply by embedding them within two forward slashes, ``/``.
+Regular expressions can be used anywhere within a transcript file simply by embedding them within two forward slashes.

 example/exampleSession.txt::